TheApeMachine/a2a-go/README.md

 # 🧑‍🍳 A2A‑Go – Build delightful AI agents in Go

-> _“Always have something cooking!”_
+> _"Always have something cooking!"_

 ![A2A‑Go](a2a-go.png)